 This course is designed to introduce the student to general principles of psychology.
 Topics include a general overview of the history of psychology, psychological subspecialties, and common perspectives in psychology (psychodynamic, behavioral, humanistic, bio-psychological, sociocultural, and cognitive).
 The student will be taught the structure and function of the brain, nervous system, and senses.
 Concepts of learning, memory, cognition (including thinking & language), motivation, emotion, and personality will also be presented.
-The course will \General Education Course conclude with psychological development from infancy to late adulthood, social psychology, and cultural diversity.
+The course will conclude with psychological development from infancy to late adulthood, social psychology, and cultural diversity.

-HEAVY DIESEL CONSTRUCTION - CASE CONSTRUCTION EMPHASIS
+HEAVY DIESEL CONSTRUCTION - CASE CONSTRUCTION EMPHASIS (AST)

-Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance, Accuplacer Testing or SAT Scores.
+Application Fee, Application, Enrollment Agreement, High School Diploma or GED, Valid Driver's License, Criminal Record Check, Child Abuse Clearance, ACCUPLACER Testing or SAT Scores.
+Students will be required to take a Federal Motor Carrier Safety Administration (FMCSA) physical and drug screen and are subject to random testing while enrolled in the program.